Mathemagical-Community/Mathemagical.js/README.md

 * homotopies that transform one object into another
 * etc.

 In general, animation objects store any time-dependent sequence of changes to the rendering of a drawing object.
-In fact, each of them may be applied to various kinds of drawing objects (e.g. a rotation may be applied to a rectangle, a line, or any other shape).
+In fact, each of them may be applied to various kinds of drawing objects.
+For example, a rotation may be applied to a rectangle, a line, or any other shape; since a graph window is a special type of drawing object, it's also possible to rotate an entire graph window in the usual p5 style.

 Just as drawing objects provide a `render` method, animation objects provide an `update` method.
 This provides a simple, p5-based interface for Manim-style animations.